Skip to main content

 // Helper function

-async function saveConnection(data: any) {
+async function saveConnection(data: { referenceId: string; connectionId: string }) {

 // Save to your database (Prisma, Drizzle, etc.)